sagemath/sagewiki_to_gh-2022-10-10/devel/LatexToWorksheet.md

 Note: If your version of Sage is 4.3.2 or older then some examples may not render quite right.
 See way below for how to edit older configurations.

+ * Sage-Enhancing an Abstract Algebra Textbook (Updated: 2011/04/20)
+   * Tom Judson's free open-source [[http://abstract.pugetsound.edu|Abstract Algebra; Theory and Applications]]
+   * Live Sage code for each chapter (except 7, 8, 12; 13 will be done later)
+   * Requires Sage 4.7.alpha3 or newer (or else some commands will not run properly)
+   * Upload the zip file using the notebook's "Upload Worksheet" function - the notebook will do the unzipping
+   * In the notebook, skip table-of-contents section, click on actual sections to bring up content
+   * [[http://bitbucket.org/ddrake/sagetex/|SageTeX]] can be used to render faithful PDF from the same source
+   * Through Chapter 16 (alpha quality) [[attachment:aata-sage-alpha1.zip|Worksheet Zip File]]

  * Sage-Enhancing a Linear Algebra Textbook (Updated: 2011/02/28)
    * Rob Beezer's [[http://linear.pugetsound.edu|A First Course in Linear Algebra]]
    * Live Sage code for first five chapters of eight (Chapters SLE, V, M, VS, D)